 1. Educational Qualifications

-If you want to get into NOUN’s undergraduate programs, here’s what you need:
+If you want to get into NOUN’s undergraduate programmes, here’s what you need:

-You have to pass at least five subjects, English and Math are a must, and you can’t take more than two tries (in either WAEC or NECO exams) to get those credits.
+2. You have to pass at least five subjects; English and mathematics are a must, and you can’t take more than two tries (in either the WAEC or NECO exams) to get those credits.

-If you don’t have the SSCE, that’s not the end of the road.
+3. If you don't possess the SSCE, there are still other options available.
 NOUN also accepts the GCE O-Level or NABTEB results, as long as you meet the required subjects.
-Just make sure your results line up with what the program asks for.
+Just make sure your results match what the programme asks for.

 2. Age Requirement

-If you want to apply for an undergraduate program at the National Open University of Nigeria, you need to be at least 16 years old when you submit your application.
+If you want to apply for an undergraduate programme at the National Open University of Nigeria, you'll need to be at least 16 years old when you submit your application.

 3. JAMB Registration